Learn to Swim for Toddlers

 This Learn-to-Swim Program contains various phases, namely: 1) Foundation Phase (water safety and familiarization with water), 2) Intermediary Phase (stroke establishment) and 3) Advance Phase (preparation for competitive swimming).

-We have recently been approached by the University of Pretoria (TUKS SWIMMING) to take over their indoor swimming facility at the L.C. de Villiers Sports Centre (South Street at their Sports Grounds).
-This facility is perfectly equipped to take our service offering to the next level.
+In 2015, we have been approached by the University of Pretoria (TUKS SWIMMING) to take over their indoor swimming facility at the L.C. de Villiers Indoor Sports Centre at their Sports Campus.
+This facility was perfectly equipped to take our service offering to the next level.
 It allows us to do all our activities (Baby Floating, Learn-to-Swim, Stroke and Stroke Correction and Adult Swimming) in a more professional- and controlled manner.
 All of these activities take place in the same pool, but in different areas of the pool.
 There is an area where Lizette is doing her babies under a more controlled environment.
-There are also three working stations where we are doing the Learn-to-Swim for toddlers.
+There are also three working stations where our other instructors are doing the Learn-to-Swim for toddlers.
 For the stroke swimmers we have two 12-m long lanes allocated only to them.
 This is taking stroke coaching and practice to a totally different level.
 This facility is also equipped with large change rooms for boys and girls with showers, lockers and sufficient toilets.
 There is ample secured parking in the parking area outside and enough space for the parents to sit and observe what we do inside.

-This pool also allows us to do many community projects under the auspices of the Princess Charlene of Monaco Foundation (PCMF), seeing that there is a big need to make more people water wise and water safe.
+This pool also allows us to do many community projects under the auspices of the Princess Charlene of Monaco Foundation (PCMFSA), seeing that there is a big need to make more people water wise and water safe.
 We are currently assisting the SA U/17 and U/19 Football Ladies with swimming lessons as one of our projects and have already started teaching domestic servants, nannies and gardeners to swim.
-We are also running a project in Soshanguve where we teach approximately 200 preschoolers to swim.
+We are also running a project in Hammanskraal (Dominican School for the Deaf) where we teach more than 30x deaf preschoolers to swim.
+We are also involved in teaching children from a nursery school in Atteridgeville (west of Pretoria).